 For those who wish to learn more, here is Dr. Swank's website.

 Here's is Dr. Ashton Embry's paper, a letter of love and appreciation for Dr. Swank's research, upon Dr. Swank's death in 2008.
 Dr. Embry went on to help his son Matt, by using Dr. Swank's principals.

-Matt is now 20 years past his MS diagnosis, using diet and exercise alone, with no disease progression.
+Matt is now 20 years past his MS diagnosis, using diet, exercise and treatment for CCSVI, with no disease progression.
 Here's his program.

 Here is Dr. George Jelinek's program, Overcoming Multiple Sclerosis, based on Dr. Swank's foundational research. http://www.overcomingmultiplesclerosis.org